-Tying into our focus on the natural world, Taigh Chearsabhagh is hosting a poetry evening to celebrate the upcoming Outer Hebrides Wildlife Festival.
-We have invited Gerry Cambridge to share his work amidst the current café exhibition, Outer Hebrides Wildlife
+Tying into our focus on the natural world, Taigh Chearsabhagh is hosting a poetry evening where Gerry Cambridge will share his work.

 There will be a short open mic slot as part of the poetry evening too.
 Bring a short poem based on a sense of wildlife or the wider natural world, or simply come along to listen in and enjoy the evening.